AIMR-Lab/website/index.md

 ---
 ---

-# AI for Medical Radiology
+# Artificial Intelligence in Medical Radiology Lab

-Using machine learning and radiomics to retrive insights from radiology report data.

-{% include section.html %}

-## Highlights

-{% capture text %}
+## Principle Investigator: Bino A. Varghese, PhD

 Our lab develops algorithms and models to improve medicine for patients and healthcare professionals.